maciejpirog/cpp-effects/README.md

 ## Building examples (using Docker)

 You can also compile and run the examples in a Docker container.
-Just type the following to build and then run the container shell:
+Just type in the following to build and then run the container shell:

 ```bash
 $ sudo docker build -t cppeff .